sabbakix/Bluebox/README.md

 # bluebox

-An Electron application with React and TypeScript
+An Electron application with Vite, React, TypeScript, Sass, and Blueprintjs

 ## Recommended IDE Setup